alphagov/email-alert-api/README.md

 Given a tagged publication event it sends email alerts for subscribers to those tags via the external services.

-## Dependencies

-* Postgres database (9.1 or higher - requires `hstore`)
-* Redis (for [sidekiq](http://sidekiq.org/))
-* GovDelivery API login and account (see [`gov_delivery.yml`](config/gov_delivery.yml) for required fields)

 ## Nomenclature

-### Subscriber list
+- **Subscriber list**:
  * An email subscriber list (the actual email addresses are stored on GovDelivery's servers)
  * Associated tags indicate what the subscribers for that list are interested in and what updates they should receive

-### Topic
+- **Topic**:
  * GovDelivery terminology for a subscriber list
  * Topics have tags
  * Subscribers receive emails when you "send a bulletin" to that topic

-### Bulletin
+- **Bulletin**:
  * GovDelivery terminology for an email notification

+## Technical documentation

+### Dependencies

+* Postgres database (9.1 or higher - requires `hstore`)
+* Redis (for [sidekiq](http://sidekiq.org/))
+* GovDelivery API login and account (see [`gov_delivery.yml`](config/gov_delivery.yml) for required fields)

-## Initial setup
+### Initial setup

 * Check that the configuration in `config/database.yml` is right
 * Run `bundle exec rake db:setup` to load the database

+### Running the application

+`./startup.sh`

+email-alert-api runs on port 3088 sidekiq-monitoring for email-alert-api uses 3089

-## Running the test suite
+### Running the test suite

 * Run `RAILS_ENV=test bundle exec rake db:setup` to load the database
 * Run `bundle exec rspec` to run the tests

-## Running the application

-Run `./startup.sh`.

-## GovDelivery interaction
+### GovDelivery interaction

 GovDelivery client code is stored in `app/services/gov_delivery`.